n-of-one/attack_vector_2/backend/doc/Connections.md

 - A GM who uses a phone to represent widget
 - A Hacker who uses their phone to hack ICE outside of a site

+- A non-hacker player who uses their phone to interact with an app

 ## Connection types